The Back Roads Were Made for Road Trips

 Get your motor running.

 Did you know that Illinois Routes 81 and 82 are the only two county highways in northwest Illinois that stop and start in the same county?
 If you’re looking for a day of rural Americana, this is it.
 To access 81, start in Lynn Center, moving through Andover and Cambridge, then arriving in Kewanee.
 While you’re on this route, you’ll want to check out the historic Henry County Courthouse in Cambridge.
 Did you know that Henry County was named for Patrick Henry?
 It is — we take our patriotism seriously here in the heartland.
-Spend the night at the Timber Campground and wake up to hit the too-many-to-mention attractions of all kinds in Kewanee.
+Spend the night at the Geneseo Campground or The Twinflower Inn in Bishop Hill.
+Wake up to hit the too-many-to-mention attractions of all kinds in Kewanee.

 It’s just a short, picturesque jog to get from Geneseo to Bishop Hill, most of it on Route 82.
 Bishop Hill is a major cultural and historic site that highlights its legacy as a Swedish utopian community dating back to 1846.
 Museums, specialty shops, and restaurants are all within walking distance, so you can ditch your wheels for a bit and enjoy the small town on foot.
 From Bishop Hill to Atkinson is another short hop, allowing you to hit all the Bishop Hill attractions, then all the Atkinson attractions.
 These include Lisa’s Place, The Barn, The Corner Tap, and Old Mill Gardens.